Grand Challenges in Immersive Technologies for Cultural Heritage: Method

 \subsubsection{Search}

 We searched ACM Digital Library, IEEE Xplore, Scopus databases using the OR operator and the AND operator between keywords within each set.
-Between two keyword sets.
 Since the search form of each database is different, we give the same keyword format of the three databases slightly different when searching.
 We limit our search to an article's title, abstract, and author keywords.